San Francisco Health Care Security Ordinance

 A business has the discretion to charge a surcharge for any purpose as long as it is disclosed to the customer prior to purchase.
 Businesses that choose to label a surcharge for health care expenses, HCSO, etc., will need to report to OLSE what percentage of that surcharge was allocated to health care expenditures and will need to report their expenditures, which need to be equal to or less than the amount collected.
 If the amount collected from the surcharge for employee health care is greater than the amount spent on employee health care, the employer must irrevocably pay or designate an amount equal to that difference for employee health care.
 Surcharges are sales taxable.

-The surcharge disclosures are designed to prevent consumer fraud; you should include any surcharges on your menu as well as label them on the bill representing the percentage or fee amount.
+The surcharge disclosures are designed to prevent consumer fraud; you should include any surcharges on your menu (including ones posted online) as well as label them on the bill representing the percentage or fee amount.
 If you have a surcharge for “Healthy SF” or “Health Care”, your customers (and the City) expect 100% of that money to be spent on healthcare.
 If you have an “SF Employer Mandate(s)” surcharge and some portion of that surcharge is used to cover the cost of the ordinance, you will need to allocate the appropriate percentage of the surcharge to cover costs of the Health Care Security Ordinance and report that on your annual form to the City.

 Affordable Care Act